CBS News

-CBS News is the news division of the American television and radio service CBS.
-CBS News television programs include the CBS Evening News, CBS Mornings, news magazine programs CBS News Sunday Morning, 60 Minutes, and 48 Hours, and Sunday morning political affairs program Face the Nation.
+CBS News is the news division of the American television and radio broadcaster CBS.
+It is headquartered in New York City.
+Along with ABC News and NBC News, it has long been among the big three broadcast news networks in the United States.

+CBS News television programs include CBS Evening News, CBS Mornings, news magazine programs CBS News Sunday Morning, 60 Minutes, and 48 Hours, and Sunday morning political affairs program Face the Nation.

 CBS News Radio produces hourly newscasts for hundreds of radio stations, and also oversees CBS News podcasts like The Takeout Podcast.
-CBS News also operates a 24-hour digital news network.
+CBS News also operates CBS News 24/7, a 24-hour digital news network.

-Up until April 2021, the president and senior executive producer of CBS News was Susan Zirinsky, who assumed the role on March 1, 2019.
-Zirinsky, the first female president of the network's news division, was announced as the choice to replace David Rhodes on January 6, 2019.
-The announcement came amid news that Rhodes would step down as president of CBS News "amid falling ratings and the fallout from revelations from an investigation into sexual misconduct allegations" against CBS News figures and Rhodes.

-On April 15, 2021, CBS Television Stations and CBS News announced that their respective divisions would merge into one entity, to be named CBS News and Stations.
-It was also announced that Neeraj Khemlani (former Executive Vice President of Hearst Newspapers) and Wendy McMahon (former President of the ABC Owned Television Stations Group) were named presidents and co-heads.
-This transition was completed on May 3.

 History

-In 1929, the Columbia Broadcasting System began making regular radio news broadcasts—five-minute summaries taken from reports from the United Press, one of the three wire services that supplied newspapers with national and international news.
-In December 1930 CBS chief William S. Paley hired journalist Paul W. White away from United Press as CBS's news editor.
+In 1929, the Columbia Broadcasting System began making regular radio news broadcasts, which were five-minute summaries taken from reports from United Press, one of the three wire services that supplied newspapers with national and international news.
+In December 1930, CBS chief William S. Paley hired journalist Paul W. White away from United Press as CBS's news editor.
 Paley put the radio network's news operation at the same level as entertainment, and authorized White to interrupt programming if events warranted.
 Along with other networks, CBS chafed at the breaking news embargo imposed upon radio by the wire services, which prevented them from using bulletins until they first appeared in print.
 CBS disregarded an embargo when it broke the story of the Lindbergh kidnapping in 1932, using live on-the-air reporting.
 Radio networks scooped print outlets with news of the 1932 presidential election.

 In March 1933, White was named vice president and general manager in charge of news at CBS.
 As the first head of CBS News, he began to build an organization that soon established a legendary reputation.

 In 1935, White hired Edward R. Murrow, and sent him to London in 1937 to run CBS Radio's European operation.
-White led a staff that would come to include Richard C. Hottelet, Charles Collingwood, William L. Shirer, Eric Sevareid, Bill Downs, John Charles Daly, Joseph C. Harsch Cecil Brown, Elmer Davis, Quincy Howe, H. V. Kaltenborn, Robert Trout, and Lewis Shollenberger.
+White led a staff that would come to include Richard C. Hottelet, Charles Collingwood, William L. Shirer, Eric Sevareid, Bill Downs, John Charles Daly, Joseph C. Harsch, Cecil Brown, Elmer Davis, Quincy Howe, H. V. Kaltenborn, Robert Trout, and Lewis Shollenberger.

 "CBS was getting its ducks in a row for the biggest news story in history, World War II", wrote radio historian John Dunning.